Jersey Boys, Triple 7 Brewery (Main Street Station).

 An interesting sight to see for me at least.

-I left to meet my Fiancé who was playing in the casino now.
+I left to meet my friend who was playing in the casino now.

-We slotted a bit.
-No wins for me, but I think he did ok.
+We played slots for a bit.
+No wins for me.

 I spot a Spin Poker Deluxe machine ($1-$1.25 on max bet; Jacks or Better).
 So I had to sit down.
 I got in some decent play before losing it all.
 I know it wasn't a 9/6 machine, maybe 8/6?